 Trauma Informed Care Logic Model

-The logic model provides a good framework for research and evaluation.
+The logic model provides a good framework for research and evaluation by linking activities to the principles of TIC to short and long term outcomes.
 Each section provides ideas about concepts that can be assessed and analyzed.
 Although each of the sections on the logic model is important to investigate, one of the most helpful sections relates to the strategies used to demonstrate TIC.
 Consider implementing a policy or practice and measuring the impact, and then let us know what you learned.
 Remember to clearly define the concepts being measured and be realistic about what can change as a result.
 For example, putting more lighting in the parking lot may not increase appointment completions at a health care clinic, but it may make staff or patients feel safer.